Phips1900/RelAIBotiX/README.md

 # RelAIBotiX <!-- omit from toc -->
-Dynamic Reliability Assessment for Robotic Systems
+Dynamic Reliability Assessment Framework for AI-Controlled Robotic Systems

 ## Table of Contents <!-- omit from toc -->
 - [Introduction](#introduction)